 Depending on which plan you choose, Medicare Advantage plans (also known as Medicare Part C), are “all-in-one” packages that include Part A, B, and sometimes D (drug coverage) as well as extra benefits which may not be covered by Original Medicare, like dental care.

-According to the Kaiser Family Foundation, in 2021, 92% of Medicare Advantage plans had some sort of dental coverage.
+According to the Kaiser Family Foundation, in 2022, 94% of Medicare Advantage plans have some sort of dental coverage.
 These plans will often include routine and preventatives services such as regular oral exams and check-ups, teeth cleaning, fluoride treatment, x-rays, extractions, fillings, and possibly more.
 Certain plans may offer more comprehensive coverage and help cover things like dentures as well.

 While many Medicare plans offer routine dental coverage, the specific details and coverage limitations will vary across different plans.
 It is considered best practice to compare all the plans in your area to determine which one offers the best dental coverage for you.
 Please keep in mind you may also have to use a provider within the plan’s network in order to be covered.